McpVanguard#

 Deploy on Railway:

 Need a complete deployment walkthrough?
-See docs/DEPLOYMENT.md and docs/railway-deployment-guide.md.
+See docs/DEPLOYMENT.md, docs/railway-deployment-guide.md, and docs/ANTHROPIC_MCP_TUNNELS.md.

 Getting Started#